Landrash/ZoneLighting/README.md

 Zone programs are loaded from external assemblies.
 The location of the folder where the assemblies are searched for is provided in the configuration parameter "ProgramDLLFolder".
 In the way the project is organized, the project ExternalPrograms houses all the programs that are available.
 The WebController project loads a copy of the assembly in the folder ExternalPrograms\bin\Debug\Programs as a post-build event by default so that any changes to ExternalPrograms are immediately available for use by WebController.
 This setting can be changed by modifying the parameter "ProgramDLLFolder" in WebController\Web.config.

-####Creating a new Program
+#### Creating a new Program

 To create a new program, create a new class in the ExternalPrograms project.
 If the program needs to loop something over and over, make the new class inherit from LoopingZoneProgram.
 If the program is simply doing things based on external stimuli, make the new class inherit from ReactiveZoneProgram.
 If in doubt, use LoopingZoneProgram.
 Add some inputs using the AddMappedInput method if you wish to control parameters inside the program.
 An input needs a delegate that will determine what happens with the input value.
 A mapped input simply assigns the input value to a variable.
 See the example programs in ZoneLighting\StockPrograms for more details.

 To create a new zone program assembly (if you don't want to use the default ExternalPrograms assembly), create a new C# class library project, and add a reference to the ZoneLighting assembly.
 This assembly gives access to the LoopingZoneProgram and ReactiveZoneProgram classes.
 Now create at least one program in here and to have this assembly be loaded by the application, put the compiled .dll for this project in the folder specified in the configuration parameter "ProgramDLLFolder".

-###Synchronization
+### Synchronization

 The concept of synchronization is central to this application.
 The user can run programs on zones but these programs have no knowledge of each other.
 So what would you do if you wanted two programs to move in lock-step?
 That is where the concept of synchronization comes in, in the form of SyncContext.
 The user just has to provide whether or not they want the programs to be synced when creating a program set.
 The SyncContext is managed internally by the program set.
 The file ZoneLighting\Usables\RunnerHelpers.cs contains examples of ways to start a program set with synchronization.

-###Managed Extensibility Framework
+### Managed Extensibility Framework

 This application uses .NET's Managed Extensibility Framework (MEF) to load ZonePrograms.
 MEF is C#'s solution to allow loading of *modules* or *plugins* into applications.
 This means that this entire application is effectively a large "shell" into which zone programs are plugged in and provide the functionality.
 ZoneLighting provides the scaffolding and wiring to allow loading of program plugins, which are then loaded into zones.
 The plugins are nothing but a built .dll file that inherits from the ZoneLighting assembly.
-Future plans are to make this a Nuget-able package.
+Future plans are to make this a Nugget-able package.

-###ZoneLightingManager (ZLM)
+### ZoneLightingManager (ZLM)

 ZoneLightingManager (ZLM, in short) is the runner class for the entire application.
 All high-level operations like creating and destroying program sets and/or zones are done using this class.
 To use ZLM, simply create an instance of it.
 WebController already creates one and keeps it in the ASP.NET Application State and displays it on the index page.

-###Electronics
+### Electronics

 So far all information has been about the abstract concepts in this application.
 This section discusses the more concrete portions required to make this application useful.
 As mentioned earlier, ZoneLighting is built with extensibility in mind.
 This means that support can be added for any kind of electronics.
 I've mentioned FadeCandy in the previous paragraphs.
 FadeCandy is a microcontroller designed to control WS2812 and WS2811 RGB LED Strips.
 Both these LED strips are digitally addressable - each LED on the strip can be set to a different color and brightness because each LED has a dedicated chip.
 These RGB strips can be found online at places like Adafruit and Amazon.
 Another kind of light strips are analog light strips which come in a single color and all LEDs are always the same color, but the brightness can be changed by changing the voltage supplied to it.
 These are analog because there is no digital information being sent to them.
 With WS2812, digital information is being sent and therefore a microcontroller on each LED is needed.
 Analog just requires the voltage to be changed which can be done by a potentiometer.
 Currently the only microcontroller supported by ZoneLighting is FadeCandy and the corresponding wrapper is FadeCandyController.
 I plan on adding support for using Arduino as the microcontroller.
-As you can probably tell, the wrapper dependes very much on the implementation of the microcontroller and the connections on it.
+As you can probably tell, the wrapper depends very much on the implementation of the microcontroller and the connections on it.
 So if an Arduino is controlling WS2812 LED strip vs. an analog LED strip, the wrapper may have to do different things based on how the Arduino program is built and how the connections are connected.

 ## Example